 The rest of the packages are in alphabetical order, but OpenScad gets a special mention because it's the OG.
 Many of the projects below were inspired by OpenScad and is the most well-known choice.
-If you're new to code-cad this is the safest choice, even if only from tutorials and content perspective.
+If you're new to code-cad this is the safest choice.
+The syntax is easy to pick up and there lots of guides around the internet.

 It's a c++ library that a number the projects below wrap.
 OpenCascade uses a Boundary representation (B-rep) kernel, which is a powerful way representing solid geometry, this is a point of difference for some many of the other projects that use a polygon mesh.